 Cisco Systems is one of the largest network companies in the world, with annual revenues of over US$20 billion.
 Headquartered in the United States, the company has 225 sales and support offices in 75 countries.
 For years, its training programs were managed independently at each different unit, resulting in redundant and inconsistent programming.
 To streamline, expedite, and improve the quality of the training programs, the company developed the Cisco Learning Network (CLN).

 CLN training is developed using multimedia technologies and stored in a centralized database.
-Employees select either a full curriculum or individual modules and take an assessment test, the results of which guide the adaptation of the module to respond to each employee's specific needs.
-Employees are evaluated at different intervals to gauge the effectiveness of the program, and results are stored in a personal training file in the Human Resources database.
+The employee selects either a full curriculum or individual modules and takes an assessment test.
+The test results guide the adaptation of the module to respond to the employee’s specific needs.
+The employee is evaluated at different intervals to gauge the effectiveness of the program, and results are stored in a personal training file at the Human Resources database.

-Cisco's training expertise has outgrown the corporation, and the company is now a major developer of training solutions.
-The Cisco Networking Academy Program prepares high school and college students to design, build, and maintain computer networks in more than 6,000 academies spread throughout the 50 American states.
-The academies reflect partnerships between the company and private or government organizations, including public schools.
-Cisco also provides online seminars and Career Certification programs; the latter has grown from 6,000 students per year to 100,000 and is offered online or through more than 130 sites and 750 certified instructors worldwide.
-Some of the courses are offered by Cisco Learning Partners, organizations authorized to deliver Cisco-developed learning content.
-According to Cisco management, in the current economy, the key to gaining a competitive advantage is the ability to disseminate information, education, and training rapidly.
+Cisco’s training expertise has outgrown the corporation and the company is now a major developer of training solutions.
+The Cisco Networking Academy Program prepares high school and college students in how to design, build and maintain computer networks.
+There are more than 6,000 academies spread throughout the 50 American states.
+The Academies reflect partnerships between the company and private or governmental organizations, including public schools.
+Cisco also provides online seminars and Career Certifications programs.
+The certification program has grown from 6,000 students per year to 100,000 and is offered online or through more than 130 sites and 750 certified instructors worldwide.
+Some of the courses are offered by Cisco Learning Partners, which are organizations authorized to deliver Ciscodeveloped learning content. .
+According to Cisco management, in the current economy, the key to gaining a competitive advantage is the ability to rapidly disseminate information, education, and training.

 Lucent Technologies